pdorrell/number-zoomer/docs/design.md

 In the case where the equation is not linear (ie y=x^2 being the only example in the current specification), then once the zoom level is high enough it will be linear for all practical purposes.

+The equations should be represented by corresponding Equation classes that contain the rendering logic including details of when to switch from curve drawing to simple line drawing based on the zoom level.